 Storage is often the first thing that comes to mind where the enduring quality of linocuts is concerned.
 To start with, the prints should be impressed using high-grade ink and paper.

-Robert Truszkowski, an Art professor at the University of Regina and known on YouTubeOpens in a new tab. and InstagramOpens in a new tab. as Professor Truszkowski, notes that the only issue in the survivability of linocuts lies in the care and investment poured into their creation.
+Robert Truszkowski, an Art professor at the University of Regina and known on YouTube and Instagram as Professor Truszkowski, notes that the only issue in the survivability of linocuts lies in the care and investment poured into their creation.

 “Lino cut [sic] printing is often a young artists [sic] first foray into Print.
 As a result, they aren’t going to be as careful about handling their work, nor about necessarily investing in professional quality materials,” Professor Truszkowski explains.